Does my image need any bleed room?

 You may size your image to the exact dimensions you intend to print on (a 4:3 aspect ratio for our rectangular prints), but we advise against having text, complex patterns, or important content very close to the edge of your image file.
 There's a very small margin for offset with printing (less than 1/16 of an inch for the larger print sizes and closer to 1/10 of an inch for our smallest sizes), which can sometimes affect content very close to the edge.

 In the example below, the letters "G" and "N" are both a little too close to the edge here, particularly for our smaller sizes.
-On an Extra-Small or Small Rectangle especially, the "G" would likely appear cut off, and the "N" may be very close to or touch the edge unintentionally:
+On an Extra-Small or Small print, the "G" would likely appear cut off, and the "N" may be very close to or touch the edge unintentionally:

 What about Frames?